tamannalearns/rosalind-solutions/README.md

 # rosalind-solutions
 Rosalind solutions

 This repository contains my solutions to problems from the Rosalind bioinformatics platform.

 I'm using these exercises to practice Python, computational thinking, and bioinformatics algorithms as I learn the subject.

 ## Repository Structure

-- `python_village/` – Introductory Python exercises
+- `begpython` – Introductory Python exercises
-- `bioinformatics_stronghold/` – Core bioinformatics problems
+- `biostronghold/` – Core bioinformatics problems
 ## Language

 - Python